musselwhizzle/Focus-Points/README.md

 ```
 The best way I found to do this was to set up a ruler/tape measure, get out my camera and I took a photo at each of the focus points lining it up exactly with the 1-inch mark.
 I then imported those pictures into Lightroom and ran this plugin so I could see the metadata.
 From the metadata, I could see the focus points name.
 I then took the image into photoshop and measured from the top left corner of the image to the top left corner of the focus point.
 I compared the preview from the camera to my photoshop selection and got as close as possible.
 Once you have done all of that, add the file to "focus_points/{camera_maker}/{camera_model}.txt" using all lowercase.
 Then all is done.

+The camera model must only contain characters valid on all supported file systems.
+If a character is not valid (for example '\*' in the model "PENTAX \*ist D") it must be mapped to a valid character combination.
+The mapping is done in PointsUtils.readFromFile(): '\*' -> '\_a\_'.

 If 2 or more cameras share a common points mapping, simplying add that to the list of known duplicate as in the NikonDuplicates file.
 With this, both Nikon D7100 and Nikon D7200 will share the same mapping file.